 “Never put off till tomorrow the fun you can have today.” – Aldous Huxley

-From Plum Amazing iClock offers a free 30-day trial.
-It continues to work fine after 30 days but after the free trial purchase the app to support it’s continuing evolution.
+From Plum Amazing, iClock offers a free 30-day trial.
+It continues to work after 30 days but after the free trial purchase the app to support it’s continuing evolution.

 Previous users will also be given special pricing.
 Purchasing in quantity reduces the price in our store automatically.